mbarcia/drupsible-varnish/README.md

 drupsible-varnish
 =================

-Installs and configure Varnish 4 for Debian (including systemd) and Ubuntu.
+Installs and configures Varnish 4 for Debian (including systemd) and Ubuntu.

-It allows for a customized VCL template, as well as full control of Varnish.
+It allows for a customized VCL template, as well as complete fine-tuning of the Varnish server.
+Read more at defaults/main.yml.

-Take a look at defaults/main.yml for the full list of variables available.

 Requirements
 ------------